dfelinto/blender-manual/manual/sequencer/usage.rst

    000 frames (approximately 3 hours, read: Ben Hur :) ).

-.. admonition:: Codecs
+.. note:: Codecs
-   :class: note

    You must have a codec on your machine that can decode the avi file.
 Blender does not control these.
 For example, the XviD codec is available from www.xvid.org

-.. admonition:: FFMPEG Support
+.. note:: FFMPEG Support
-   :class: note

    If you are using a Blender build with FFMPEG support, you will be able to load audio and video strips together;
    select Movie+Audio(HD) and when you drop the strip, the strip will split into an audio and video channel strips.